AxtMueller/Windows-Batch-Deployment/README.md

 ### How to access the systems with WBD installed?
 1. WBD comes with a demonstration server program, you can use it as an remote access tool without programming.
-2. WBD provides DLL (both 32-bit and 64-bit) for advanced users, you can write your server program based on your need.
+2. WBD provides DLL (both 32-bit and 64-bit) for advanced users, you can write server program based on your need.

 ### How to uninstall WBD?
 1. Call the related function from WBD server DLL (read sample source code for details).